40 greatest engineers who made enormous impacts on the world

-He spent some of his life working for Thomas Edison who is widely lambasted for stealing many of his subordinate's inventions and claiming credit for himself.
+He spent some of his life working for Thomas Edison, who is widely lambasted for stealing many of his subordinate's inventions and claiming credit for himself.
 Whether true or not, Tesla soon fell out with Edison and left his company to pursue his own interests.

 This often meant that many of his coworkers and peers considered him to be a little crazy and obsessive.
-Despite all this, Tesla's achievements have done more for modern society than many other engineers every.
+Despite all this, Tesla's achievements have done more for modern society than many other engineers ever.

 10. Nikolaus Otto helped invent the internal combustion engine

-Nikolaus Otto was a German-born engineer whose labors have led to the creation of compressed charge internal combustion engines.
+Nikolaus Otto was a German-born engineer whose labors led to the creation of compressed charge internal combustion engines.
 These, fuelled by petroleum gas, resulted in the creation of the modern internal combustion engine.
 Pollution effects aside, this technology has been one of the most important technologies for humanity.